ame-neko/todo-notes/README.md

 - `todoNotes.saveNotesPath`: Path to directory where notes will be saved.
 - `todoNotes.dateFormat`: Date format used in metaata.
 For example: yyyy-mm-dd'T'HH:MM:sso"
 - `todoNotes.addCompletionDate`: Add completion date to the yaml front matter of copied notes.
 (Default: true)
+- `todoNotes.checkNotFileExistence`: Check if note file already exist or not before copying todo contents.
+If true and the file exists, a confirmation dialog will be displayed.
+(Default: true)
 - `todoNotes.todoRangeDetectionMode`: Toggle todo range detection mode. strict: Detect todo range strictly following GFM markdwon syntax. next-todo: Todo range continues until next same or higher indent level todo.
 - `todoNotes.eol`: End of Line character of created note.